 A low-level concern is any concern that an adult has acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work.
-It doesn't meet the threshold of harm or is not considered serious enough for the school to refer to the local authority.
+Examples of such behaviour could be humiliating children, having favourites, being over friendly, taking photos on mobile phones, engaging one to one with pupils in secluded areas, etc. It doesn't meet the threshold of harm or is not considered serious enough for the school to refer to the local authority.

 Staff know to share any suspicion so that we can create and embed a culture of openness, trust and transparency in which the school's values and expected behaviour which are set out in the staff code of conduct are constantly lived, monitored and reinforced by all staff.

-Low level concerns are to be reported to the DSL the same as any other concerns.
+Low level concerns are to be reported to the Head or Chair of Governors the same as any other concerns.